glorialulu/TSNet/docs/results.rst

     tm = pickle.load(file)

-Runtime and progress
+Runtime and Progress
 ---------------------

-At the begining of transient simulation,
+At the beginning of transient simulation,
 TSNet will report the approximation running time based on the calculation time of first few time steps and the total number of time steps.